 The service-providing facility should strictly observe radiation exposure protocols.
-Several factors should be considered when it comes to ensuring safety protocols are being followed.
+Several factors should be considered when ensuring safety protocols are being followed.

 Appropriate Infrastructure: The facility should have a radiation-containing infrastructure.
 There should be solid concrete walls in the rooms with radiation exposure.
 Many operatories have been built with lead walls that contain the atoms from scattering.
-Emphasis on a strict assessment and routine maintenance of the equipment and the infrastructure should be implemented.
+A strict assessment and routine maintenance of the equipment and infrastructure maintenance should be emphasized.

 Trained Team: All personnel involved in radiology (the radiologist, nurse, lab technician, etc.) should be trained and educated.
 They should be aware of all the adverse effects in case of negligence.
 All preventive measures should be explained, and Personal Protective Equipment (PPE), lead suits, and radiation detection badges should be worn at all times.
-Direct exposure to radiation must be avoided.
+Direct radiation exposure must be avoided.
 Compliance with the radiation safety protocols should be strictly enforced.
-Check with your RSO on any guidelines, including why the use of wearing a radiation detection badge is important.
+Check with your RSO on any guidelines, including why wearing a radiation detection badge is important.

 Radiology has transformed the field of medicine, but with every change comes a new set of challenges.
 The challenges regarding radiation exposure can be mitigated by following ALARA guidelines and connecting with the radiation safety officer (RSO).
-The use of Personal Protective Equipment (PPE) and following all safety guidelines should be reviewed.
+Using Personal Protective Equipment (PPE) and following all safety guidelines should be reviewed.